puthsovann/CyberSecurity/BlueTeam/Forensic/Readme.md

 Alternatively, the best way to open Startup folders in windows is to run the address shell:startup the Run-Dialog box(Windows key+ R) and delete the folders.

+## 08. Check for Unusual/Unexpected Network Services Installed and Started
+Computers are programmed to permit specific service programs to run in the background to encourage productivity.
+This sets a precedent that enables hackers to inject malicious network services into our machines and misuse the functionalities offered.
+Distributed Denial of Service Attacks (DDOS) targeted to a web service are launched this way.

+When google intercepts an unexpected network service operating on your device, they will send you a message saying, ‘Our systems have detected unusual traffic from your computer network.
+This page checks to see if it’s really you sending the requests and not a robot.
+Please try your request again later.’Prompted by a CAPTCHA for you to fill.
+This error would indicate that a virus has hijacked your system or an unknown service is sending data, thereby causing traffic.

+To fix such an error may require a variety of solutions.
+You could either and most advisably perform an anti-virus scan, Run the Chrome cleanup tool to uninstall the suspicious program, or reboot your network router altogether.

+## 09. Check for Unusual Network Activity
+As most of the malware work over the network to communicate with c2 servers.
+It’s a mandatory thing to check when a system gets compromised.
+System administrators can collect information about the network activities of a computer system from a variety of sources which include;

+1. log files from network hosts and devices,
+2. Error and Alert Responses,
+3. Administrator actions (SMNP queries, ICMP Pings, port probes )
+4. Output tools(NetSpot, PRTG Network Monitor, Solar Winds ) analysis

+Regardless of how you detect an unusual network activity, the steps to remedy would include similar ones to those that counter unusual network services.
+Additionally, you could disconnect a VPN if you were using it or disable current browser extensions.

+## 10. Check at the Opened Sessions on The Machine
+Query capabilities that inform on the opened sessions of a Remote Desktop Session Host server apply to Windows Server 2012, 2012 R2, and 2016.
+The query list includes a list of all active sessions the server runs alongside any other sessions the server runs.

+The syntax used: query session [<sessionname> | <username> | <sessionID>] [/server:<servername>] [/mode] [/flow] [/connect] [/counter] will query the sessions that the user is currently logged on or more provided the permissions are granted.

+Alternatively, the command query session /server: Server2 will display all active sessions on Server2.
+If you happen to encounter a foreign session, study its operations and take appropriate action.

+## 11. Check for Unusual Automated Tasks
+Checking for automated tasks on the infected machine lets you understand more about the malware.
+This is considered a good thing to check when a system gets compromised.
+As the name suggests, Windows task schedulers allow a computer user to schedule tasks that execute commands and applications at specific times and when pre-set conditions have been met.
+The easiest way to open the app is to search it in windows and then select open.
+Tasks are stored in folders in the task scheduler library.
+Study them, and if you bump into one abnormally looking, right-click to end it.

 [More](https://thesecmaster.com/14-things-to-check-when-a-system-gets-compromised/)